 COPD is especially common in people who either smoked or currently smoke.

 COPD stands for Chronic Obstructive Pulmonary Disease.
 Let’s breakdown these words to give you a better understanding of the disease:

-- Chronic means long-term (over 3 months)
+- Chronic means long-term

 - Obstructive means to block or obstruct

 - Pulmonary means the lungs

 - Disease – this one is pretty straightforward

 The Canadian Lung Association describes COPD as a lung disease that includes:

 - Chronic bronchitis: inflammation or swelling that occurs in the lungs which may include mucus production